Color Psychology in Brand Design: How Color Affects Brand Identity

 Identify Your Brand Persona

-Determine whether your brand archetype is a Challenger, Caregiver, Innovator, or Authority.
-Each persona demands a distinct emotional palette.
+Determine whether your brand is a Challenger, Caregiver, Innovator, or Authority.
+Each persona works better with specific colors.

 • Challenger: Bold, disruptive colors (Coral, Electric Blue)